section-engineering-education/engineering-education/content/articles/add-an-external-css-file-to-a-javafx-application/index.md

 ![External CSS](final-external-styling.png "External CSS")

 ##### External CSS for multiple scenes instances
-In case of many scenes, add the styling by using different codes of lines.
+In the case of many scenes, add the styling by using different codes of lines.
 - Add a line of code to first point to the location of the Stylesheet then refer to it per the many scenes created.

 Open the `HelloApplication.java` file and copy-paste the code below: